GoogleCloudPlatform/deploymentmanager-samples/community/lustre/README.md

 Please note: This software is provided as-is, with no guarantees of support.
 This is an example script, and should be used as such.

+## Planning and Design

+Before beginning to configure these deployment manager scripts, plan your Lustre cluster by evaluating your requirements, including: How many files do you need to store, how many open/stat/close operations will you perform per second, how much data capacity you require, and how much read/write throughput you need to that data.

+When configuring the Metadata Server, you must size the instance to provide the necessary performance.
+Nodes under 8 cores will be limited by network throttling.
+When configuring the Metadata Target (MDT), plan for 4KB of capacity per file (inode).
+See more details on planning for inodes (here)[http://wiki.lustre.org/Lustre_Tuning].
+Local-ssd provides the highest level of performance, but it's size is limited to a total of 3TB across 8 Local SSD devices.
+If you specify more than 3TB, the capacity will be limited to 3TB.
+See (this page)[https://cloud.google.com/compute/docs/disks/performance] for detailed disk performance characteristics.

+When configuring the Object Storage Server (OSS), you must size the instance to provide the necessary performance.
+Nodes under 8 cores will be limited by the network.
+With n1-standard-8 Object Storage Server instances the Lustre file system can achieve 80-95% of the underlying disk performance.
+When sizing the Object Storage Targets (OST) ensure that you have sufficient capacity for your data.
+Total file system capacity grows linearly with the number of Object Storage Servers; so two OSSs, each with the same size OST disk, will have exactly twice as much capacity as a single OSS.
+Performance in nearly linear, with 95-100% linear performance on GCP as you scale up.
+Local-ssd provides the highest level of performance, but it's size is limited to a total of 3TB across 8 Local SSD devices.
+If you specify more than 3TB, the capacity will be limited to 3TB.
+See (this page)[https://cloud.google.com/compute/docs/disks/performance] for detailed disk performance characteristics.

 ## Configuration

-These scripts are configured using the lustre.yaml configuration file.
-This file has the following fields.
+The Lustre cluster to be deployed is configured using the lustre.yaml configuration file.
+This file is designed to maximize flexibility.
+In many cases you may not need to change many of these fields.

+The lustre.yaml file has the following fields.
 The fields in bold are required, all others are optional.
 A short description and example inputs can also be found in the lustre-template.yaml file.

 #### Cluster Configuration
 * **cluster_name** - Name of the Lustre cluster, prepends all deployed resources